64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 ### Support and documentation

-Hardkernel is a Chinese company, historical competitor of the RPi foundation (the other being Banana Pis; nowadays, the market is crowded).
+Hardkernel is a South Korean company, historical competitor of the RPi foundation (the other being Banana Pis; nowadays, the market is crowded).

 I've been very impressed by the dedication put by Hardkernel to the documentation and support of their products.